• Skip to primary navigation

 Tender Beef Tips and Egg Noodles

-This cozy fall meal is one you should be making.
-It’s using beef stew meat that is cooked low and slow until it is tender.
+This cozy fall meal is one you should make.
+It uses beef stew meat cooked low and slow until tender.

-Then the simmering broth is thickened to become a delicious gravy.
+Then, the simmering broth is thickened to become a delicious gravy.
 The beef and gravy get served over egg noodles.
-This is a great recipe for beef tips and noodles.

 Beef Stew Meat Prices